-Generate Google calendar event from odoo
+Generate Google Calendar Event from Odoo

 Introduction

-• pip install httplib2
+pip install google-api-python-client

-• pip install google-api-python-client
+pip install google-auth

-• pip install --upgrade oauth2client
+pip install google-auth-oauthlib

 Using the Google Calendar API